How to Create a Bell Curve with Mean and Standard Deviation in Excel

 In the following section, we will use one effective and tricky method to create a bell curve with mean and standard deviation in Excel.
 This section provides extensive details on this method.
 You should learn and apply all of these to improve your thinking capability and Excel knowledge.
 We use the Microsoft Office 365 version here, but you can utilize any other version according to your preference.

-Step 1: Create Dataset
+Step 1: Creating a Dataset in Excel

-Here, we have created the basic outlines of creating a bell curve with mean and standard deviation in Excel
+Here, we have created the basic outlines of creating a bell curve with mean and standard deviation in Excel.

 • In the following image, we can see the basic outlines of the bell curve and its related dataset.